kartik-venugopal/aural-player/README.md

 - A file browser.
 - Allow for multiple playlists.
 - A single window "Unified" user interface mode.
-- A nicer looking playlist UI with a "tiles" view.
+- A nicer playlist UI with customizable columns and a "tiles" view.
 - Replay gain.
 - Crossfading between tracks.
 - Gapless playback.

+#### Other goals

+- More extensive unit testing.
+- More comprehensive documentation.
+- Better source code commenting.

 ## Download